 - God says it’s the right way to love.

 Both are true, but they aren’t enough on hard days.
 I need a better reason to keep pushing myself.
 Don’t you?

 We have been looking into 1 Corinthians 13:4-8 and applying it to our marriage, striving to be godly wives in healthy godly marriages.

 So far, we’ve seen that all the words in this passage are verbs, they require action to live out.

 Something else fascinating about this first section of words is that they are for us personally.
 Each verb is a way to relate to other people, including our spouse.
 You are welcome to go back and review them – don’t worry, I’ll wait right here 😉

 Related Post: 16 Characteristics of a Godly Marriage

-Who Said Love is Patient and Kind?
+Who Said Love Bears Everything?